before i get into future updates, i wanted to summarize what we've been thru thus far...

 carafate 30 minutes prior to meds/food.

-prednisone 2x daily.
+20mg of prednisone 2x daily.

-imuran 1x daily.
+25mg of imuran 1x daily.

 down the line we added other meds: